merchkart/merchkart-wp/wp-content/plugins/weforms/readme.txt

     * Zoho
     * Hubspot

-If you are impressed with weForms so far, then you can also check out its [Official Demo](https://weformsdemo.wedevs.com/wp-admin/) for a much better and practical idea.

 =  Our Other Popular Creations For WordPress  =

 If you feel we have a solid contact form builder plugin for WordPress in the form of weForms then you must be wondering what else we are up to.
 So here is a sneak peek into all the other exclusive & popular WordPress plugins that we have proudly created to serve thousands of our loyal clients worldwide.